Henry Nutcombe Oxenham: Biography

 In 1863 he made a prolonged visit to Germany, where he studied the language and literature, and formed a close friendship with Döllinger, whose First Age of the Christian Church he translated in 1866.
 Oxenham was a regular contributor to the Saturday Review.
 A selection of his essays was published in Short Studies in Ecclesiastical History and Biography (1884), and Short Studies, Ethical and Religious (1885).
 In 1876, he translated the second volume of Bishop Hefele's History of the Councils of the Church, and published several pamphlets on the reunion of Christendom.
 His Catholic Doctrine of the Atonement (1865) and Catholic Eschatology and Universalism (1876) are standard works.

-Death

 He died on 23 March 1888 at Kensington, London, of undisclosed causes, aged 58.
 He never married.